Goldman Sachs rides trading, dealmaking to record earnings

 Revenue surged 30% year-over-year

-Goldman Sachs Group reported record quarterly earnings driven by continued strength in trading and dealmaking.
+Goldman Sachs Group reported record quarterly earnings in the three months through September, driven by continued strength in trading and dealmaking.

 Continue Reading Below